where to stay in cartagena

 Bocagrande

 Bocagrande is a favorite!
 It’s where to stay in Cartagena for a bit of luxury and modernity.
-Think high-rise apartment buildings, luxe international hotels, and stunning ocean views.
-Most hotels here are along the beachfront, or just a few blocks from it, so if you’re planning to hit the sand while in town, this is the place for you.
+Think of high-rise apartment buildings, luxe international hotels, and stunning ocean views.
+Most hotels here are along the beachfront or just a few blocks from it, so if you’re planning to hit the sand while in town, this is the place for you.

 Granted, the beaches in Cartagena proper aren’t as stunning as the other beautiful beaches in Colombia just a few miles away, but they’re still perfect for a relaxed beach day.
+These hotels in Bocagrande are some of the best.

 Hotel Pueblito Playa ($)

 The small Hotel Pueblito Playa is easily the best option if you’re looking for where to stay in Cartagena on a budget and prefer to stay by the beach!
+While the decor is a little outdated, the rooms are super clean and cozy, the staff friendly (delicious cooks!), and you just can’t beat being less than a block from the beach.

 Estelar Cartagena de Indias Hotel ($$)

 Estelar Cartagena de Indias Hotel is the definition of modern and luxury along the beach in Bocagrande.
 This soaring, modern hotel tower offers guests all the amenities, including a massive pool deck, delicious buffets, and everything else you can imagine.
+Plus, beautiful views await if you request a room on an upper floor.

 Hyatt Regency Cartagena ($$$)